msanatan/python-pygame-speed-dating/pygame.md

 GREEN = (50, 255, 50)
 ```

-The keen reader would notice two things.
-All the variables are capitalised and
+The keen reader would notice two things: all the variables are capitalised; and
 in the first assignment WIDTH and HEIGHT are on the same line.
 The variables are
 capitalised to show they're constants i.e. values that would not change.
 This is
 a convention i.e. something the community maintains as good coding habits.
 You